SEMilfred/sky-appear/README.md

 # sky-appear
-Vue directive plugin for exposing style classes to elements entering the viewport
+Vue directive plugin for exposing style classes to elements entering the viewport.

 ## Installation
 ```bash